CityofToronto/bdit_data-sources/volumes/rescu/README.md

 D&A Management staff should be consulted prior to releasing this data due to data quality concerns.

 ### 2- Who is the external contact (outside D&A) to reach out to with questions/concerns?
-> Active Traffic Management.
-ATM also redirects inquires to Jim and previously to Steven Bon.
+> Active Traffic Management (ATM).
+ATM also redirects inquires to Jim Millington and previously to Steven Bon.

 ## **Date of data collection**:

-> Data collection is ongoing: data available since Jan 2017 and is regularly updated.
+> Though data from RESCU detectors has been available since January 2017 and is updated daily, there are many gaps in the data and humans seeking to use this dataset should check the data availability and quality for their required dates and locations.